spencerbraun/personal_flask/pages/about.md

 title: About
 tag: about

 I am currently a grad student at Stanford working on a Master’s in Statistics.
 I’m a self-taught programmer, voracious reader, and fan of the outdoors.
 I'm a native New Yorker, but have tried life in DC, Philly, and now the Bay Area.
-I love reading Russian lit, monetary economics, biographies, and economic histories and am always looking for suggestions.
+I love reading Russian lit, monetary economics, biographies, and economic histories.

 <br/>
 Previously I worked at [Hudson River Trading](https://www.hudson-trading.com), a high-frequency algorithmic trading firm.
-I spent most of my time coding in Python creating performance dashboards, automating different pieces of the broker-dealer, and working on interdepartmental projects.
+I spent most of my time coding in Python automating different pieces of the broker-dealer, monitoring trading and performance, and managing interdepartmental projects.
 I started my working life at [Berkeley Research Group](https://www.thinkbrg.com), an expert-driven consulting firm.
-There I provided analytical support for economists and industry experts on assessing damages in corporate litigation and tracing assets flows in service of corporate restructurings.

 <br/>
 To get in touch, find me on